stefanspringer1/SwiftWorkflow/README.md

 ## Motivation

 We think of a processing of a work item consisting of several steps, each step fullfilling a certain piece of work.
 We first see what basic requirements we would like to postulate for those steps, and then how we could realize that in practice.
-Of course, some more important points will then be made.

 ### Requirements for the execution of steps